dfmorrison/cava-actup/README.md

 * and run `run-cava-actup-server.sh‘

 The two ACT-UP models that have been converted are named `recency-model` and `recency-frequency-model`.
-By default `run-cava-actup-server.sh‘ runs `recency-model`, but that is essentially just a parameter passed to the Lisp code.

-When run as above a default model is selected from among those available.
+By default `run-cava-actup-server.sh` runs `recency-model`.
 To choose a different model pass its name as an argument to the script, for example, `run-cava-actup-server.sh recency-frequency‘.

 Note that there’s a minor testing and debugging kludge in this run script that checks on the user name;